mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 gridColumnFieldsSelector(apiRef);
 ```

-See [Direct state access](/x/react-data-grid/state/#direct-selector-access) page for more info.
+See the [Direct state access](/x/react-data-grid/state/#direct-selector-access) page for more info.

 <!-- ### Events